Keith M. Gottesdiener, MD | Chief Executive Officer and Chairman of the Board of Directors

-Dr. Gottesdiener is Chief Executive Officer of Rhythm.
+Dr. Gottesdiener has been our Chief Executive Officer and a member of our board of directors since October 2011.
 He joined Rhythm after 16 years at Merck Research Laboratories.
 Dr. Gottesdiener joined Merck early clinical development in 1995, helping to transition compounds from the bench to the bedside and through to proof of concept.
-He held positions of increasing responsibility, eventually leading the early clinical development/clinical pharmacology department at Merck from 2001 through early 2006.
-From 2006-2011, he was a leader of Merck's late clinical development organization, first overseeing the development of Merck's infectious diseases and vaccine products through pivotal trials, registration, and life cycle management, including Gardasil™ (HPV Vaccine), Rotateq™ (rotavirus vaccine), Zostavax™ (zoster vaccine) and Isentress™ (HIV integrase inhibitor), among others.
-In 2008, Dr. Gottesdiener was appointed Late Stage Therapeutic Group Leader, and in that role led the late-stage clinical development efforts of Merck across all therapeutic areas.
-After the merger with Schering Plough in 2009, he continued as co-head of late development, most recently playing a leading role in the regulatory activities leading to the approval of boceprevir for Hepatitis C. Dr. Gottesdiener received his BA from Harvard College and his MD from the University of Pennsylvania.
-He completed his residency and fellowship at the Brigham and Women's Hospital-Beth Israel Medical Center-Dana Farber Cancer Institute Children's Hospital programs.
+He held positions of increasing responsibility, eventually leading Merck’s early clinical development across all therapeutic areas from 2001 through early 2006.
+From 2006-2011, he was a leader of Merck’s late clinical development organization, first overseeing the development of Merck’s infectious diseases and vaccine products through pivotal trials, registration, and life cycle management, including Gardasil™ (HPV Vaccine), Rotateq™ (rotavirus vaccine), Zostavax™ (zoster vaccine) and Isentress™ (HIV integrase inhibitor), among others.
+In 2008, Dr. Gottesdiener was appointed Late Stage Therapeutic Group Leader, and in that role led Merck’s late-stage clinical development efforts (from Phase 2 thru patent expiry) across all therapeutic areas.
+After Merck’s merger with Schering Plough in 2009, he continued as co-head of late development.
+Dr. Gottesdiener received his B.A. from Harvard College and his M.D. from the University of Pennsylvania.
+He completed his residency and fellowship at the Brigham and Women’s Hospital-Beth Israel Medical Center-Dana Farber Cancer Institute Children’s Hospital programs.
 After his fellowship, Dr. Gottesdiener did postdoctoral research in the laboratory of Dr. Jack Strominger at Dana Farber Cancer Institute working on the molecular immunology of the T-cell receptor.
 In 1986, he joined the faculty as an assistant professor at Columbia University, started an independent research laboratory with NIH RO-1 funding, focusing on gene transcription, and was Associate Clinical Professor of Medicine at the time he left to join Merck in 1995.

 Bart Henderson, MBA | President & Founder

-Mr. Henderson is President and a Founder of Rhythm.
+Mr. Henderson has been our President since February 2010 and is a Founder of Rhythm.
 Previously, he was Entrepreneur-in-Residence at MPM Capital and Chief Business Officer of Radius, where he was a founding employee and led the acquisition of four pipeline programs.
 Mr. Henderson founded sales and marketing at Vertex when the company launched its first product, broadened its product pipeline, signed corporate partnerships valued at $1.2 billion, and raised $715 million in financing.
-He founded business development at Microbia (now Ironwood Pharmaceuticals), which signed its first corporate partnerships and significantly expanded its pipeline during his tenure.
+He founded business development at Microbia (now Ironwood Pharmaceuticals Inc.), which signed its first corporate partnerships and significantly expanded its pipeline during his tenure.
 In addition, Mr. Henderson held marketing management positions at Amgen and Merck.
-He holds an MBA from Dartmouth’s Tuck School of Business and a BA from Amherst College.
+He holds an MBA from Dartmouth’s Tuck School of Business and a B.A. from Amherst College.

 Elizabeth Stoner, MD